m4ttsch/omscs-notes-notes/computer-networks/introduction-history-and-internet-architecture.md

 ## Internet Architecture Introduction

-After looking at the major milestones in the history of the Internet, let’s take a closer look into the current architectural design of the Internet.
+After looking at the major milestones in the history of the Internet, let's take a closer look into the current architectural design of the Internet.

 **Connecting hosts running the same applications but located in different types of networks.** A computer network is a complex system that is built on top of multiple components.
 These components can vary in technologies making up different types of networks that offer different types of applications.
 For example in the figure below, we have two BitTorrent clients that communicate even though they are using very different networks/technologies (Wifi vs Ethernet).
 So, how do these technologies and components interconnect and come together to meet the needs of each application?
 The designers of the network protocols provide structure to the network architecture by organizing the protocols into layers.